Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Using The TDSP Structure and Templates
 The template is not populated with any code in the **code** folder, or docs in the **docs** folder.
 You are expected to populate these folders with the code and document files that are necessary for executing and delivering your project.
 The [ProjectReport](https://github.com/amlsamples/tdsp/blob/master/docs/deliveralbe_docs/ProjectReport.md) file is a template that should be directly modified with information relevant to your project.
 It comes with a set of questions that help you fill out the information for each of the four stages of the [Team Data Science Process lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md).

 For an example of how a project structure can look like during execution or after completion is given below (left panel in figure blelow).
+This is from the [Team Data Science Process Sample Project: Classify incomes from US Census data in Azure Machine Learning](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome).

 <img src="./images/instantiation-4.png" width="900" height="800">